gbisaga/devops/aws-devops-systemsmanager.md

 - Error threshold - how many errors (or percent) before you fail it

 Parameter store
-- Enter a free custom name - but /my-app/dev/db-url - name of app + environment + parameter name
+- Enter a free custom name
+  - Typical /my-app/dev/db-url - name of app + environment + parameter name
   - Important for get parameters by path, recursive
 - Type String, StringList, SecureString (use a KMS key)
 - Each parameter is versioned - audit trail with version number, date, and who